 When you’re faced with a wall of options, it can be tempting to just grab the cheapest brush and call it a day.
 But the material and build quality really do matter.
 A flimsy brush with soft, weak bristles won’t have the power to scrub away tough stains or get under the rim effectively.
 You need a tool with sturdy bristles that can really scrub, a comfortable handle that gives you a good grip, and a shape designed to reach every corner.
 Investing a little more in one of our durable brushes means you get better cleaning power and a tool that will last much longer, saving you frustration in the long run.

-Mistake #3: Forgetting How Often to Replace It
+Mistake #3: Not Knowing When to Replace It

 Your toilet brush is a hardworking tool, but it doesn't last forever.
 It’s easy to forget, but using the same brush for years is not only less effective, it's also pretty unsanitary.
 Over time, the bristles become flattened, worn out, and less capable of cleaning properly.
 A good rule of thumb is to replace your toilet brush every six months or so, or as soon as you notice the bristles are frayed and losing their shape.
 Setting a reminder on your phone can be a simple way to stay on top of it and ensure your cleaning routine is always hygienic and effective.